toufiq-dev/event-management-api/README.md

 ## **Environment Variables**

 Configure the following environment variables in your `.env` file:
+If you have enabled 2-Step Verification on your Google account, you can generate an App Password to use SMTP for email notifications.
+Use your full Gmail address as the value for SMTP_USER.

 | Variable                  | Description                    | Default Value                                                                  |
 | ------------------------- | ------------------------------ | ------------------------------------------------------------------------------ |